dnolan1993/battle-ship-game/README.md

   Allow the user to input the number of turns the game runs for, again this can be easily achieved as the run game function takes turns as a parameter and a function could have a user input determine the turns variable value.
  </li>
  <li>
-  When the player guesses the same position they don't lose a turn the turns counter does not change until a valid turn is taken.
+  Add the feature that when the player guesses the same position they don't lose a turn the turns counter does not change until a valid turn is taken.
  </li>
  <li>
   Improve on AI of the computer so the guesses are more logical instead of random.
  </li>
 </ul>

+## Data Model
+I decided to use a Board class.
+The game creates multiple instances for various parts of the game.
+Without the board class, the rest of the game wouldn't function.

+It stores all the data relating to the board both for the user and the opponent.  grid size, ship location, ship direction, number of ships hit and the winner if all ships are hit within the turns of the game.

+The class also has methods to help the game, e.g primy_board method to print out the current board and other methods that when they are combined will make sure ships are within the board and not conflicting with another ship's position.

 ## Testing
 ### Validator Testing